lochrist/tspw/README.md

 Utility to start multiple typescript watchers at once.

 ## Rationale
 Lots of projects (like Stingray editor) have multiple tsconfig.json files.
+Typescript only support a single tsconfig when run with the --watch switch.

-VsCode watcher task will only start a single watcher. typescript-watcher allows you to start multiple watchers at once.
-VsCode can start typescript-watcher as a task.
+`tsw` allows you to start multiple watchers at once on multiple "projects" (directories or tsconfig.json).

+VsCode can easily be configured to start `tsw` as a task.

 ## Usage
 ```